Maryland and Pennsylvania Railroad: 20th century

-Currently
+Current status

 The Emons-controlled Maryland and Pennsylvania Railroad acquired 19 mi of a former PRR branch line between York and Hanover, Pennsylvania in 1976 from Penn Central.
 In December 1999, Emons merged its M&P subsidiary with another area short-line, Yorkrail, forming the York Railway.
 In 2002, Genesee and Wyoming gained control of the 42 mi York Railway, including the former M&P Railroad trackage between York–Hanover.
 The York Railway currently serves 40 online rail customers and connects with the Norfolk Southern and CSX railroads.
 Most of the former PRR Hanover branch between the village of Bair and Hanover is now out-of-service, but a small portion is still used to serve a BAE Systems factory in Bair occasionally.
-The out-of-service section from Bair to Hanover will be removed sometime in 2021 to become a rail trail.
+The York County Rail Trail Authority acquired the abandoned York Railway route between Bair and Hanover in 2020, and removed the rails in 2022.
+As of 2024 the authority is designing sections of the planned Hanover Trolley Trail, with one section under construction.

 A small, 3 mi fragment of the original railroad line still exists between Laurel and Muddy Creek Forks in York County, Pennsylvania, maintained by the Maryland and Pennsylvania Railroad Preservation Society.
-Founded by enthusiasts and former employees in 1986, the group has restored the Muddy Creek Forks station and also has a small collection of rolling stock there.
+Founded by enthusiasts and former employees in 1986, the group has restored the Muddy Creek Forks station and maintains a small collection of rolling stock there.
 The preserved Red Lion, Pennsylvania, station is now a museum operated by the Red Lion Area Historical Society.
-Other remaining structures along the old right-of-way include scattered bridge abutments and some station buildings, such as the former combination railroad station and general store in the village of Hydes, Maryland.
+Other remaining structures along the old right-of-way include scattered bridge abutments and some station buildings, such as the former railroad station and general store in Hydes, Maryland.
 Another Maryland station, at Glen Arm, still stands.
 Built in 1909, it was designated by the Baltimore County Council on August 5, 2019, as a protected historical landmark.
-A 6 mi long section of the Ma and Pa's old right-of-way was converted in 1998 to a rail trail in Harford County, Maryland.
-Now designated the Ma & Pa Heritage Trail, it goes through Bel Air and is used for hiking and biking.
+A 6 mi long section of the Ma and Pa's old right-of-way was converted in 1998 to a rail trail in Harford County, Maryland, now designated as part of the Ma & Pa Trail.

-In Baltimore, near Pennsylvania Station, Ma and Pa track remnants and the old roundhouse, freight shed, and yard shed are still extant.
+In Baltimore, Ma and Pa track remnants and the old roundhouse, freight shed, and yard shed remain along Falls Road near Baltimore Penn Station.
 The Baltimore Streetcar Museum now operates in this area.

 In York County, the Muddy Creek Bridge, Delta Trestle Bridge, and Scott Creek Bridge-North were added to the National Register of Historic Places in 1995.